 The Fedora Project is a community of people working together to build a free and open source software platform and to collaborate on and share user-focused solutions built on that platform.
 The Fedora Project is sponsored by Red Hat, which invests in our infrastructure and resources to encourage collaboration and incubate innovative new technologies.
 They are developed in Fedora and produced under a free and open source license from inception, so other free software communities and projects are free to study, adapt, and modify them.
-Fedora is a Linux-based operating system that provides users with access to the latest free and open source software, in a stable, secure, and easy to manage form.
-Fedora is the largest of many free
+Fedora Linux is a Linux-based operating system that provides users with access to the latest free and open source software, in a stable, secure, and easy to manage form.

-With the release of F33 in October 2020, Fedora 34 is now in the making!
+With the release of F35 in November 2021, Fedora Linux 36 is now in the making!
 Do you have any ideas or suggestions for future releases?
 Join the devel mailing list where development and testing discussion happens.
-Check out the Fedora 34 wiki page with all the important details for the upcoming release.
-The Fedora Project will continue to hold virtual events in 2021, such as release parties, virtual team meet ups, Fedora Women’s Day and Nest to Fedora.
-We are excited about how successful our 2020 events went, and we are going to continue to improve them this year.
+The Fedora Project will continue to hold virtual events in 2022, such as release parties, virtual team meet ups, and Fedora Week of Diversity.
+We are excited about how successful our 2020 and 2021 events went, and we are going to continue to improve them this year.
 The silver lining of being all virtual is we are able to reach a broader audience of Fedorans than ever before.
 We welcome you to join our Fedora community events: share your own story, listen to what the rest of the community has to say, and meet the faces behind this global project.

 Are you new to The Fedora Project and you don’t know where to start?
-You can start by joining #fedora-join on (Telegram, Matrix & IRC on Freenode), where a welcoming group of Fedorans will help guide you.
-The Fedora Join SIG is made up of new and old contributors who have a passion for Fedora and helping others get involved.
+You can start by joining #join on our Matrix home server, @joinfedora on Telegram or IRC on Libera Chat, where a welcoming group of Fedorans will help/guide you.
+The Fedora Join Special Interest Group is made up of new and old contributors who have a passion for Fedora and helping others get involved.
 They help you with: